fs-linguistics/Fachschaft-Planning/precourse_2025/Schedule.md

 1pm - 3pm
 - Living and Studying in Tübingen (Lina, Annika) (1h minimum)
-  - Introduction to the structure and research at the SfS/German academia??
+  - Introduction to the structure at the SfS
+  - Useful resources
 - Aida shows her course tracker/planner

 2pm
 - Tour of the campus
   - Group leaders: Akshat, Lina, Aida, Seoha (others if needed)